-Seismic data collected in field are mostly elastic data including body waves, surface waves, and unwanted noises from various sources.
-Compared with acoustic FWI, noise suppression or estimation in elastic engine are of more practical significance.
-Various types of noise may exert different influences on the multi-parameter estimation in elastic FWI.
-In this study, we analyzed the influence of random and correlated noises on the estimation of model parameter Vp, Vs, and density.
-To mitigate the influence of the noises, we adopted the modified FWI misfit, in which the data covariance matrix is incorporated, to invert for the elastic model parameters while estimate the noises in seismic data.
+As field data applications of FWI increase in number and ambition, dealing with the presence of both random and coherent noise in seismic data, and the artifacts they create in FWI models, becomes increasingly important.
+Though noise suppression methods, including various filters and decompositions, applied before the inversion, can mitigate these to some extent, remnant noise still always exist in the processed data.
+In this study, we carried out a systematic study of the impact of noise on elastic FWI models, and sought mitigation strategies.
+We found that while random noise with low SNR (<=20%) does not exert a strong influence, correlated noise of all types tends to produce a strong negative affect.
+Mitigation effort here is likely to pay dividends in model accuracy and reliability.
+We examine the effect of including the data covariance matrix into the misfit function.
+Through iterative processing, random and correlated noise, and their combination, can be estimated during FWI.
 The data covariance matrices calculated from the data residuals, which were obtained from a first round of FWI, were generated and applied in an following iterative inversion.
 As the elastic FWI was conducted in frequency domain, the dimension size of the data covariance matrix is calculated by each frequency, and not likely to cause out-of-memory problem.
 Two types of noises including random noises and correlated noises were added to the true spectra and estimated in the modified FWI.
 The inversion results were compared with the results of the conventional FWI with the same iteration number.